-Tooth bonding is a cosmetic dental treatment that changes the shape, color, and position of teeth.
+Tooth bonding is a cosmetic dental treatment that changes tooth shape, color, and position.
+It can also be used for restorative purposes, including repairing broken teeth.
 Dr. Paul Karpovich provides teeth bonding treatment to patients in Timonium, MD.

 Dental bonding is a simple treatment that addresses minor restorative and cosmetic dentistry concerns.
-To give our patients the most natural-looking, durable result, we use a composite resin material that can be molded and color-matched to blend seamlessly with your natural teeth.
-Restore the look and function of your smile with an economical option using tooth bonding.
+We use a composite resin material to give our patients the most natural-looking, durable result.
+This material is molded and color-matched to blend seamlessly with natural teeth.
+Restore the look and function of your smile with tooth bonding.

 What Can Tooth Bonding Treat?

-If you are looking for a solution to address any of these imperfections, dental bonding can be implemented to:
+If you are looking for a solution to address any of these imperfections, dental bonding can:

 - Fix gaps or spaces between the teeth